Net Metering (Solar)

 Washington state’s net metering law is designed to let customer-generators offset their electricity consumption with a renewable energy system (solar panels).
 The net metering program allows you to “store” the power produced for future use, if the amount generated is more than you need at that time.
+Excess generation at the end of each bill period is carried over to the next bill period as a KWH credit.
+Per state law, net metering reserve credits expire on March 31 of each year and any excess generation accumulated is zeroed out.
 Customers who own solar generators with a capacity of 100 kilowatts or less are eligible to participate in our net metering program.

 Steps to take if you decide to install a solar net metering project:

 - Read the Rules for Customer Interconnection of Electric Generating Facilities (Net Metering) to become familiar with Franklin PUD requirements for your system.
 Customer is responsible for meeting all applicable state and federal codes and standards, including obtaining an approved Washington State L&I electric inspection.

 - Use the Customer Checklist for Utility Interconnection as a guide.